hwen/tag-wrapper/README.md

   "when": "editorTextFocus"
 }
 ```

-"key" is your custom keybinding
+on your vscode custom keybind setting file.

 ## Release Notes